One-Loop Quantum Effects in Carroll Scalars: Perturbative quantization

-A caveat regarding the effective mass formula \eqref{2ptcont} and \eqref{mr2} is in order.
-Note that we could produce these results starting from a single particle quantum mechanical calculation, only because the field theory is ultra-local in nature and the frequency renormalizations observed in \eqref{correlator_discrete_phi6}, \eqref{tpf} are finite.
-We did not face the usual divergences faced in relativistic QFTs while performing the equivalent of the 1-loop calculation above, because the free version of the theory \eqref{HJ1} is dispersionless and all the oscillator modes have the same ground state energy.
-However, the divergence is manifest in a small length scale $a$ only.
+A comment regarding the effective mass formulas \eqref{2ptcont} and \eqref{mr2} is in order.
+Note that we could produce these results starting from a single particle quantum mechanical calculation only because the field theory is ultralocal in nature and the frequency renormalizations observed in \eqref{correlator_discrete_phi6}, \eqref{tpf} are finite.
+We did not face the usual divergences faced in relativistic QFTs while performing the equivalent of the one-loop calculation above because the free version of the theory \eqref{HJ1} is dispersionless, and all the oscillator modes have the same ground state energy.
+In fact higher order perturbative corrections, as suggested in \eqref{correlator_discrete_phi6} and \eqref{mr2}, and also expected from the quantum mechanics of anharmonic oscillators (see, for example \cite{Giorgini:2021esl} and references therein), do not produce any divergence from loop integrals.
+However, the divergence is manifest only in a small length scale $a$.
 Hence, it would be apt to say that this Carrollian theory is super-renormalized in the true ultra-violet (no divergence coming from high frequencies), but is plagued with small-wavelength divergence.
-In the absence of non-trivial dispersion, these two behaviours are decoupled.
+In the absence of nontrivial dispersion, these two behaviours are decoupled.